-Matthew Schindel is a co-chair of Haynes and Boone's Real Estate section.
+Matthew Schindel is a partner in Haynes and Boone's Real Estate section.
 He has developed a corporate-type practice concentrating primarily on private equity transactions.
 He has substantial experience in negotiating complex, non-public transactions involving multiple parties with adverse interests.

 Matthew regularly advises his clients on many types of non-public transactions, including drafting and negotiation of partnership and limited liability company agreements, asset and stock acquisitions, mergers, financing arrangements, employment matters, executive compensation matters, and other general business and contractual matters.